 The Fire District continues to use best practices in managing the finances and assets of the district.
 We continue to seek opportunities to enhance our revenue stream through aggressively pursuing grants and participation in revenue generating functions such as response to wild land fires.
 These opportunities continue to enhance our capabilities and service delivery.
-In 2017, the general fund realized gross revenues of \$3,876,634.
+In 2018, the general fund realized gross revenues of \$4,463,926.
 We continue to recover direct costs of personnel, fuel as well as the additional income from rental rates of our equipment.

-Our EMS billing and revenues were up for 2017 by 6%, and collection rates remain well above the national collection rate average results in flat ambulance revenues.
+Our EMS billing and revenues were steady in 2018, and collection rates remain well above the national collection rate.
 Ambulance rates were increased effective January 2014 to reflect higher fuel prices and cover disposables for EMS.
 The amount collected helped fund the EMS Operations which can be described as vehicles, fuel, medical supplies, insurance and training.